 The Metacreation Lab is engaged in a variety of research and artistic projects.
 These span a wide variety of topics, but all have to do with generative systems and computational creativity in some ways.
 We tried our best to organize the projects by category.
 Please use the menu on the left to navigate our projects.

-Projects main page
+Projects main page – prepare to be deleted.

 We build models to teach machines to recognize and synthesize affect expression through human movement.
 In particular, we investigate question such as: Can people perceive valence and arousal in motion capture without facial expressions?
 Do people agree on what they see?
 Can we train machine learning models using human ratings to classify movements of different […]